Skip to Content

 How To Squirrel Proof Your Bird Feeder

 If you’ve installed a bird feeder hoping to enjoy watching beautiful birds, you might be in for a rude awakening.
 Squirrels could steal all the bird seeds long before your feathered friends get there.
-So, let’s look at how to squirrel proof your bird feeder to help you prepare ahead of time.
+So, let’s look at how to squirrel proof your bird feeder to help you prepare beforehand.

-If you are trying to attract birds to your garden and are unsuccessful, chances are your backyard may not be bird-friendly.
-The presence of squirrels is a considerable deterrent to birds dropping by, as squirrels are famous for chasing away birds, as well as eating eggs and nestlings.
+If you cannot attract birds to your garden, your backyard may not be bird-friendly.
+The presence of squirrels is a considerable deterrent to birds dropping by, as squirrels are famous for chasing away birds and eating eggs and nestlings.
 Therefore, a yard in which squirrels are welcomed will not welcome too many birds.

 How To Squirrel Proof Your Bird Feeder

-Let’s look at how you can deter the squirrels from eating your bird seed.
+Let’s look at how to deter the squirrels from eating your bird seed.

-1. Place bird feeders away from trees and fences – Squirrels have been known to leap to at least ten feet high at times, so when placing your feeders out, avoid placing them near trees, wires, and fences.
+1. Place bird feeders away from trees and fences – Squirrels have been known to leap to at least ten feet high, so when placing your feeders out, avoid placing them near trees, wires, and fences.
 Bird feeders mounted on smooth metal poles are ideal.

-2. Be clean – maintain the area under the feeder at all times, frequently removing old seed or seed hulls from the ground.
+2. Be clean – always maintain the area under the feeder, frequently removing old seed or seed hulls from the ground.
 Debris, as well as spilled seeds, will attract squirrels.

 6. Attach a slinky to your bird feeder pole – the squirrels won’t be able to get up the pole.
 See the video below for how to install this.